France Gall

-Isabelle Geneviève Marie Anne Gall (9 October 1947 – 7 January 2018), known professionally as France Gall, was a French yé-yé singer.
+Isabelle Geneviève Marie Anne Gall (9 October 1947 – 7 January 2018), known professionally as France Gall (/fr/), was a French yé-yé and pop singer.
 In 1965, at the age of 17, she won the tenth edition of the Eurovision Song Contest with the song "Poupée de cire, poupée de son", representing Luxembourg.
 Later in her career, she worked with singer-songwriter Michel Berger, whom she married in 1976.
-Her most successful singles include "Résiste", "Ella, elle l'a" and "Évidemment".
+Her most successful singles include "Il jouait du piano debout", "Ella, elle l'a" and "Évidemment".
+Gall is regarded as one of the most acclaimed French pop singers.